-- 1. An elder should be enlightened about his needs in order to enjoy a healthy physical, spiritual and social life.
-He should also be enlightened about the rulings and guidelines of Shariah for the fulfillment of his religious and social commitments, as well as for the blessing and reward of Allāh the Almighty. - 2.
+- 1. Elders should be educated about their needs in order to enjoy a healthy physical, spiritual and social life.
+They should also be educated about the rulings and guidelines of Shariah for the fulfillment of their religious and social commitments, as well as for the blessing and reward of Allāh the Almighty. - 2.
 Elders should have a role to play in their societies and should enjoy all human rights. - 3.
 The family is the best place where an elder can enjoy a happy life.
-In such an environment, the elder will be in a position to receive support from his children, grandchildren, relatives, friends and neighbours.
+In such an environment, the elder will be in a position to receive support from their children, grandchildren, relatives, friends and neighbors.
 For those who have no families to stay with, a proper family environment has to be made available to them at the aged hostel. - 4.
-Educational systems and mass media should be used to raise public awareness of the position of the elderly and their rights, with emphasis on filial piety. - 5.
-Aged hostels should be established to accommodate those who have no one to support them or those whose families are unable to support them. - 6.
+Educational systems and mass media should be used to raise public awareness of the position of the elderly and their rights, with emphasis on filial piety. - Hostels for the elderly should be established to accommodate those who have no one to support them or those whose families are unable to support them. - 6.
 More attention should be given to promoting geriatric studies in medical colleges and health institutes, training physicians on diagnosis and treatment of geriatric diseases and establishing specialized geriatrics centers in hospitals. - 7.
 Elders should have their special seats in public transportation and public places and their special areas in parking lots. - 8.
 Adopting the Kuwait Declaration on the Rights of the Elderly.